 ExpressVPN defends their CIO

 ExpressVPN has chosen to stand by Gericke and continue his employment despite the controversy.
-They penned a blog post responding to the situation and explaining how Gericke has helped the VPN bolster security.
+They penned a blog post (as well as a follow-up post here) responding to the situation and explaining how Gericke has helped the VPN bolster security.

 Since Daniel joined us, he has performed exactly the function that we hired him to do: He has consistently and continuously strengthened and reinforced the systems that allow us to deliver privacy and security to millions of people.